National Police of Nicaragua

-The National Nicaraguan Police Force (La Policía Nacional Nicaragüense) is the national police of Nicaragua.
-The force is in charge of regular police functions and, at times, works in conjunction with the Nicaraguan military, making it an indirect and rather subtle version of a gendarmerie.
+The National Police of Nicaragua (Policía Nacional Nicaragüense) is the national police of Nicaragua.
+The force is in charge of regular police functions and, at times, works in conjunction with the Nicaraguan Armed Forces, making it an indirect and rather subtle version of a gendarmerie.
 However, the Nicaraguan National Police work separately and have a different established set of norms than the nation's military.